If you’re playing Euro Truck Simulator 2 (ETS2) on your PC and it starts crashing constantly for no reason, don’t panic!

 Fix 6: Reinstall your game

-Game issues, such as freezing, crashing or lagging might happen when the game is not properly installed on your PC, so try reinstalling ETS2 to see if it fixes your problem.
+Game issues, such as freezing, crashing or lagging might happen when the game is not properly installed on your PC, so try reinstalling ETS2.
 Follow the instructions below:

 1) Run Steam.

 2) Right-click Euro Truck Simulator 2, then click Manage > Uninstall.